 In addition to the above list, faculty members may be expected to:

 All full-time faculty members are required to maintain a minimum of five (5) office hours per week.
 Additional time may be necessary for high enrollment courses.
+In technical courses with high contact lab hours, office hours may be satisfied through time spent with students in the lab setting.
 It is left to the faculty member’s professional judgment and discretion to know when he/she needs to spend additional time in assisting students, class preparation, planning and other institutional activities.

 The following criteria are to be used in scheduling the required office hours: